 The advanced certificate will build upon the IV and Infusion Therapy Certificate through a more in-depth examination of medication safety, preparation, and handling of pain management and other complex patient cases.

-This two-day skills lab workshop is designed for nurses and other regulated health professionals professional currently working or seeking work in acute or alternate care settings, where many of their patients have IV access.
+This skills lab workshop is designed for nurses and other regulated health professionals professional currently working or seeking work in acute or alternate care settings, where many of their patients have IV access.
 The practical and applied program will focus on clinical application and feature case-study approaches to describe the different types of IV administration systems and consideration for use.

 Participants will have the opportunity to further practice their IV insertion, venipuncture, and infection control techniques first hand in the skills laboratory.